nverwer/possible-bug-in-BaseX/README.md

 The problem is a disappearing namespace on an attribute after transforming a document.
 It may be a bug in my own Java code, rather than in BaseX.

+# Solution

+The problem was solved by
+* always using a document node when converting from Java to BaseX;
+* adding namespace declaration attributes for all namespaces on elements as well as attributes.

+Example code is in `TestModule.java` and `test-minimal.xq`.

 # Description of the problem

 The problem first occurred in a custom XQuery function that I made in Java,